lamsmallari/cc-personal-budget/README.md

 ### GET
 **/api**
-Get all envelopes
+Get all envelopes.

 **/api/:envelopeId**
-Get specific envelope by ID
+Get specific envelope by ID.

 ### POST
 **/api**
-Adds new envelope, body schema:
+Adds new envelope.
 ```
 {
   "category": "Bills",
   "budget": 100,
 }
 ```

 **/api/transfer/:from/:to**
-Transfer budget from an envelope to another envelope's budget, body schema:
+Transfer budget from an envelope to another envelope's budget.
 ```
 {
   "budget": 100,